TheProphetOfRa/muxkv/README.md

 The script will create and delete several files as it runs and output some text to your console.

-Once the file script has completed it will display "Done." and there will be a file marked <destination-file>.mp4 in the folder.
+Once the script has completed it will display "Done." and there will be a file marked <destination-file>.mp4 in the folder.

 During the "Merging the resulting audio and video." stage it may display "Error